danbev/learning-openssl/notes/openssl_init_crypto_issue.md

 generate build files for different architectures and was developed by Google but then later abandoned in favour of Generate Ninja (GN).

+In this case OpenSSL is being statically linked with Node.js but the FIPS module is a shared object that gets dynamically loaded.

 ### Reproducinng the issue
 Node.js is first build using the following configuration options: